angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 	Elixir (and Phoenix) seem to combine the best of both worlds.
 It's like a newer, better Rails, and it has a lot of great/interesting conventions (it's easy to test, it comes with Brunch instead of Webpack, etc.)

 * Explain the importance of standards and standards bodies.

+  In a nutshell, standards are useful because they make it easier for developers to use the same markup across different browsers and be sure that the page works the same way across rendering engines.
+Standards reduce the need for checking user agents and for writing specialized code to target older/different browsers.

+  For an example of what goes wrong when companies don't adopt or comply with standards, see Internet Explorer.

 * What is Flash of Unstyled Content?
 How do you avoid FOUC?